gund/eslint-plugin-deprecation/README.md

 # eslint-plugin-deprecation

-> Rule that reports usage of deprecated code
+> ESLint rule that reports usage of deprecated code

 ## Prerequisites